Resumes and Interviewing Tips

 - Do you have questions about the potential employer?
 Google the Company and take notes so you can ask them questions about the Company.
 Hopefully, these will be questions that will help you learn more about the employer.
 This is a critical step and will show that you prepared for the interview.
 If you cannot find information about the employer, contact one of the following: Career Services, Mr. Rose, or any accounting professor.

 - Do you have questions about the potential position?
 Google typical questions that you may want to ask on an accounting internship interview.
-Also, there are typical questions listed on the Career Services website (see link at the top of the page).
 This is a critical step and will show that you prepared for the interview.
 Hopefully, these will be questions that will help you learn more about the position.
 If there is more than one interviewer, but at different times, it is OK to ask the same questions (are you getting the same responses?).

 - Did you clean up your social media sites (i.e., Facebook)?

 - Will you look professional?
-(See link about what to wear at the left)
+(Follow this LINK of suggestions on what to wear.)

 - Be on time for the interview?
-Arrive at least 10 minutes early and plan for traffic delays.
+Arrive 10 minutes early and plan for traffic delays.

 - Are you well rested?
 Your interview may be early in the morning.